Measuring Physical-World Privacy Awareness of Large Language Models: An Evaluation Benchmark: Acknowledgements

 \section{Acknowledgements}

 We gratefully acknowledge support from the following sources: NSF CCF-2402816, the JPMorgan Chase Faculty Award, the OpenAI Researcher Access Program Credit, the Google Gemini Academic Program, and IDEaS Cyberinfrastructure Awards.
 Their contributions were instrumental to this work.
-We also thanks feedbacks from Rongzhe Wei, Yinan Huang and Hans Hao-Hsun Hsu.